hugoalh-studio/setup-powershell-toolkit-ghaction/README.md

 ## 🧩 Input

+> [!NOTE]
-> **ℹ️ Notice:** All of the inputs are optional; Use this action without any input will default to install latest major version `1` for current user, and keep the setting that modified.
+> All of the inputs are optional; Use this action without any input will default to install major equitant latest version of `2.1.0` for current user, and keep the setting that modified.

 ### `sudo`